3 Key Traits of an Effective Kubernetes Disaster Recovery Plan

 For these reasons, having a plan to respond to downtime incidents quickly has become non-negotiable.
 Here are 3 key traits of an effective Kubernetes disaster recovery strategy.

 1. Having a Clear Backup Location for Restored Data

 Businesses need a restore plan in place before moving ahead with a backup.
 To ensure the seamless and speedy recovery of their Kubernetes clusters, organizations need to be clear from the offset about where their backups will be restored in the case of a downtime event.
 This task is much more challenging than it sounds, given the complexity of Kubernetes components.

 The goal, however, is simple.
 Enterprises need the ability to quickly restore and migrate all application components wherever they want them and restore subsets of these applications when they need to.
-In an environment where the cost of downtime is multiplying (now roughly), any measure that improves both the recovery time objective and the recovery point objective is vital.
+In an environment where the cost of downtime is multiplying (now roughly $250,000 per hour), any measure that improves both the recovery time objective and the recovery point objective is vital.

 Every disaster recovery plan’s goal is to create a safety net for businesses to keep their applications, infrastructure, and ultimately their business running in the case of an unexpected outage.
 But as the risk of downtime has increased in recent years, so has the realization that a traditional DR plan is riddled with too many inefficiencies for this modern IT landscape, especially with backing up Kubernetes applications.